bitshares/bitshares-ui/app/help/en/components/PredictionMarkets.md

-# Prediction market
+# Prediction Market Assets

-A prediction market is a specialized BitAsset such that total debt and total collateral are always equal amounts (although asset IDs differ).
-No margin calls or force settlements may be performed on a prediction market asset.
-A prediction market is globally settled by the issuer after the event being predicted resolves, thus a prediction market must always have the `global_settle` permission enabled.
-The maximum price for global settlement or short sale of a prediction market asset is 1-to-1.
+A prediction market asset is a specialized BitAsset that allows you to agree or disagree with the prediction statement of the asset and put collateral behind your opinion.
+A prediction market is resolved by its issuer after the resolution date to reflect the real world outcome of the prediction on-chain.

+On the blockchain, a prediction market asset is special kind of SmartCoin that anyone can borrow.
+The total debt and total collateral are always equal amounts (borrowing 1:1), margin calls or force settlements are deactivated.
+A prediction market asset has the active market of itself with its collateral.
+Agreeing with the prediction means to buy the prediction market asset, whereas disagreeing with the prediction means to borrow it and sell it.
+Resolving a prediction market asset is done by forcing global settlement, with a global settlement price given by the issuer.
+After resolution (global settlement), and if the prediction proves true (global settlement price is 1), holders of the prediction market asset can instantly force settle it to obtain the same amount of the underlying collateral.
+If the prediction is incorrect (global settlement price 0), owners of margin positions will automatically get back all the collateral that was locked up in the position.